Should You Give a Pet as a Gift? It Depends

 Just like there is nothing cuter than a puppy or kitten with a red bow around their neck, there is almost nothing as controversial in the animal welfare world as whether people should give pets as gifts to partners, children, or loved ones.
 But one thing we can all agree on is that gifting an animal should be taken very seriously.
 Here are some tips if you’re thinking about it.

 1. Consider alternatives to picking out the pet yourself.

 At least half of the fun of adopting a new pet is picking one out, so consider getting a gift certificate at your local shelter or rescue to cover the cost of an adoption donation, then schedule a time to bring your partner or family in to meet the pet of their dreams.
 Or join the tens of thousands of caring people who open their homes to a foster pet in need each year, giving you an opportunity to see how a litter of kittens or puppies does in your home and letting your children decide who they’d like to keep.
 They don’t call it “pick of the litter” for nothing!

 2. Is it the right time to gift a pet?

-Maybe you’ve been in a relationship with your significant other for awhile and you’ve both talked extensively about adding a furry pet.
+Maybe you’ve been in a relationship with your significant other for a while, and you’ve both talked extensively about adding a pet.
 You know intimately what kind of animal they want and the type of activities they want to do with your new companion, and you’re ready to have a conversation about who would keep the pet if the relationship were to end.
 If this is the case, talk to your local shelter about options.
-Some organizations will require everyone in the home to meet a pet before finalizing an adoption, but others are finding that when the gift-giver has received all the necessary counseling and will be part of the pet’s life too, pets given as gifts are no more likely to be returned to a shelter.
-(This is backed by research conducted by the ASPCA too.)
+Some organizations will require everyone in the home to meet a pet before finalizing an adoption.
+Others are finding that when the gift-giver has received all the necessary counseling and will be part of the pet’s life too, pets given as gifts are no more likely to be returned to a shelter.
+(This is backed by research conducted by the ASPCA, too.)